Author: IdeasInHat. I like to write stuff, you like to read stuff; so, we’ll probably get along. 😂🤣😅

 In law the main grounds of responsibility for harm are therefore (i) an agent’s personal responsibility for causing harm and (ii) a person’s responsibility arising from the fact that he, she or it bears the risk of having to answer in legal proceedings for the harm in question. – Stanford Encyclopedia

-How Should We Deal With Moral Luck?
+How Should We Handle Moral Luck

 To return to moral luck, I now want to propose some solutions for moral luck and how we should consider it from a legal framework.